Squadron Operations: Summary Information

 OPERATIONS

 12 aircraft of 550 Squadron were detailed for a raid on AUGSBURG.
 11 took off and 2 sorties were missing.
-Some strain was inevitably thrown on all sections concerned in preparation for this operation, as take-off was early and follwowed a late return from the previous night's raid.
+Some strain was inevitably thrown on all sections concerned in preparation for this operation, as take-off was early and followed a late return from the previous night's raid.
 The Base Commander attended briefing.

 ORGANIZATION